 A Magical Christmas in Belfast

-Spending Christmas in Belfast was an unexpected pleasure that I didn’t anticipate.
+Belfast at Christmas was an unexpected pleasure that I didn’t anticipate.
 We had an absolutely magical Christmas walking around the brilliantly decorated Belfast streets.

 Belfast is one of the hottest cities to visit these days.
 It has left the “troubles” far behind and has one of the hippest vibes on the planet.
 National Geographic Travel Magazine has declared that Belfast is an absolute “must-see” destination, and as a house sitter, I couldn’t agree more.